Prostitution in Nigeria: Pre-Independence: Lagos

-Nigeria was under British colonial rule until 1960s when she gained her Independence.
-Their presence was hardly invisible and they influenced both the creation of prostitution in Nigeria and the stigma that comes with it.
-One of the bringings that the British brought to Lagos, Nigeria was the cash economy which made the prostitution business possible.
+Nigeria was under British colonial rule until independence in 1960.
+Scholars have argued that British presence contributed to the expansion of prostitution in the country and legal attitudes to it.
 Starting in the early 1900s, the rising economic importance of Lagos as a seaport and capital city changed the political and economic landscape of the city and contributed to the arrival of Nigerians from the hinterland.
-The demographic and commercial changes also expanded to commoditization of sex and by 1910, commercial sex services had become prevalent.
+The demographic and commercial changes also expanded to commodification of sex and by 1910, commercial sex services had become prevalent.

 "Hawking" which is a slang term for prostitution, is argued by researchers like Saheed Aderinto to have only been possible in major cities in Nigeria like Lagos, where the population jumped rapidly from 5,000 inhabitants to a quarter of a million in over a century.
-The idea is that poverty increased with the population which encouraged the entrance of children in the work force; resulting in young girls working as "hawkers" in Lagos.
+The idea is that poverty increased with the population, which encouraged the entrance of children in the workforce; resulting in young girls working as "hawkers" in Lagos.

 In 1916, the colonial government enacted a law prohibiting solicitation by women but the law did not define prostitution.
-The law was implemented discretionarily by the government and commercial sex work was tolerated as long it did not lead to public nuisance.
+The law was implemented discretionarily by the government, and commercial sex work was tolerated as long it did not lead to public nuisance.
 In a country steeped with a religious and traditional moralist sentiments, sex work was not tolerated by some women in the community.

 In 1923, the Lagos Women League, an elite women organization wrote a petition to the police chief seeking the cancellation of restrictions placed on the recruitment of women as police officers.
 The petition was written partly to curb a rise in prostitution and also the patronage of prostitutes by male officers.
 They also asked the government to step into the situation in Lagos as they claimed it was becoming the "headquarters" of prostitution.
 In response, secretary Donald Cameron emphasized that the Colony police was taking care of any prostitute who had caused any sort of disruption to the public.
 The elite women organization wanted actual policy and continued to petition the government to do something about the prostitutes.
 They specifically asked for them to be relocated back to their home countries as many of them were not Nigerian born.

 Public opinion was also critical of the sex trade linking it with juvenile delinquency.
 In 1932, Tijani Omoyele, a musician released an album, Asewo/ Omo j aguda (prostitutes are thieves or criminals).
 By the 1930s, prostitutes were linked with notorious delinquents' groups like the Jagudas and Boma boys in Lagos and they were beginning to be called Ashewo or people who change money into lower denominations.
 During the pre-World War II period commercial sex workers solicited clients in brothels, cinemas and hotels bars in the Lagos Island districts of Broad St, Breadfruit, Labinjo, Martins, Porto Novo Market- and Taiwo In Lagos, commercial sex work was majorly practiced by non-Lagos natives and were called names like Ashewo (Yoruba word), Karuwaci (Hausa), Akwunakwuna (Igbo word) and Asape.
 Another name commonly used was "Akunakuna" which was a reference to a towns name in Ogoja, which is where most are believed to have came from when the first transnational prostitution occurred around 1938; the thousands of prostitutes were believed to have brought in 2,000 pounds in a month.

 Many of the workers sometimes returned to their native land with enough money to earn the wrath of men who were not used to women being wealthier than them.
 The efforts made by Lagos Women League were not enough to cause actual change in the prostitution business, actual policing did not occur until 1940s.